 GAWANDE: It's great to be on.
 Thank you.

 MONTAGNE: Surgeon Atul Gawande is a professor at Harvard School of Public Health, and a staff writer for The New Yorker.
 His article in the latest edition of the magazine is called "Big Med."
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.